adaptco-main/A2A_MCP/README.md

 - :code:`NOTION_API_TOKEN` and :code:`NOTION_DATABASE_ID`
 - :code:`GOOGLE_API_TOKEN` and :code:`GOOGLE_CALENDAR_ID`
 - :code:`SHOPIFY_ACCESS_TOKEN` and :code:`SHOPIFY_STORE_DOMAIN`
+- :code:`SSOT_REPO_PATH` and :code:`SSOT_DATABASE_FILE` to control where the
+  sentinel snapshot is written.
+The CLI defaults to storing events under :code:`adaptco-ssot/data/core-orchestrator/events.json`.

 See :code:`infra/secrets.sample.env` for the full list.
 The CLI also provides flags such as :code:`--sinks` to target a subset of sinks and :code:`--default-duration` to override the Google Calendar duration fallback.
+Sentinel behaviour can be controlled with :code:`--ssot-repo`, :code:`--ssot-database`, or :code:`--disable-ssot` to skip snapshotting.

+## SSOT Sentinel

+Every dispatch run records events in a JSON snapshot that lives alongside the SSOT repository.
+The snapshot captures the normalized payload, raw parser metadata, and the tags generated during routing.
+This gives downstream automations a simple way to consume the orchestrated data without polling the upstream services.

+The default layout stores the snapshot at :code:`adaptco-ssot/data/core-orchestrator/events.json`.
+Adjust the location by setting :code:`SSOT_REPO_PATH`, :code:`SSOT_DATABASE_FILE`, or their CLI counterparts.
+The orchestrator automatically creates any missing directories and updates metadata, including a timestamp and event count, on each run.

 ## Message format